-Respondents were asked to evaluate both the overall availability and selection of housing types within their municipality.
-Respondents rated housing availability as too much, about right, or not enough for each of the following housing types: single family; low to moderate income; duplexes; multi-unit apartments; condominiums; assisted living - elderly; mobile home parks; and high income development.
-Generally, the majority of respondents indicated that there was about the right amount of all housing types in both their respective municipality and the overall area.
+Respondents were asked if they felt if there was too much, about right, or not enough of the following housing types: single family; low to moderate income; duplexes; multi-unit apartments; condominiums; assisted living - elderly; mobile home parks; and high income development.
+Generally, the majority of people indicated that there was about the right amount of all types of housing in their respective municipalities and the overall area.
+However, even though respondents indicated that they overwhelmingly thought that there was enough single family and duplex development, the response to the remaining housing types was more mixed.